darraghoriordan/darragh-oriordan-com/src/pages/2019/01/23/be-careful-of-the-jwt-hype-train/index.md

 Well you probably don't need JWT.
 JWT has its uses but there's a good chance it's actually the wrong solution for your application and it's making things more complicated or insecure than a session store with Ids and cookies.

-So just be sure you know why you're using JWT and understand it's limitations before adding it to your awesome new app!! 😊
+So just be sure you know why you're using JWT and understand its limitations before adding it to your awesome new app!! 😊